The pie charts below give information about the percentages of the world population living in various parts of the world in 1900 and 2000.

 Overall, this represents a huge increase in the number of humans on the planet, from 1.6 billion to 6 billion in just one century.
 Most of this population growth has occurred in developing countries.

-- The chart below shows the places visited by different people living in Canada Summarise the information by selecting and reporting the main features and make comparisons where relevant 76
+- The graph below shows the number of males and females of different ages employed in a European country in 2013 Summarise the information by selecting and reporting the main features and make comparisons where relevant 84

 - Research into medical treatments are essential to improve health and fight disease Who do you think should fund this research individuals private companies or governments 89